yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## The Basics
 - A day is divided in 3 phases of 8 hours each (morning, noon, night).
 - A single **Wilderness Action** can be chosen per phase.
-- For each night the party skips the **Rest** action, each PC adds one **Fatigue** to their inventory.
+- For each night the party skips the **Make Camp** action, each PC adds one **Fatigue** to their inventory.
 - At the start of each day, roll on the [**Weather**](#weather) table for the appropriate season.
-- For hexcrawls, a hex represents 6 miles on the map.

 ### Wilderness Actions
 #### Travel
-- The party travels 6 miles (or across a single hex).
-Obvious locations, features, and terrain of nearby areas/hexes are revealed according to their distance.
+- The party travels up to 6 miles.
+Obvious locations, features, and terrain of nearby areas are revealed according to their distance.
-- A healthy person can walk up to 18 miles (or three hexes) per day, provided they rest each evening.
-Horses and other mounts increase travel speed.
+- A healthy person can walk up to 18 miles per day, provided they rest at least once.
+Horses and other mounts can increase (or decrease) travel speed.
 - Difficult terrain, obstacles, and slower party members can reduce travel speed by half or more.
 - The party must be careful to avoid losing their way (see [Getting Lost](#getting-lost).
 - The Warden rolls on the [Events Table](#events-table).